-The arrival at Plaza del Obradoiro and the Cathedral of SantiagoI'm sure your feet appreciate it.
+The arrival in Santiago de Compostela, to the Obradoiro Square and the Cathedral of SantiagoSurely your feet appreciate it.

 - Walk to the altar as it is the end of your Camino de Santiago.

 - On the right you will find the chapels of Pilar and La Concepción.